redbrick/docs-old/docs/procedures/ldapchshchfn.md

+# LDAP chsh & chfn

 There are perl versions of chsh and chfn in the [redbrick-util package](redbrick-apt).
 These versions work with ldap.